Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 5 seasons | 200 episodes

-Did you really think we weren't going to talk about this anime classic?
-In Sailor Moon, we follow Usagi Tsukino, a romantic girl who accidentally discovers that she is the reincarnation of a warrior who fights for love and justice.
+Did you really think we wouldn’t talk about this classic of animes?
+In Sailor Moon, we follow Usagi Tsukino, a romantic girl who accidentally discovers she is the reincarnation of a warrior who fights for love and justice.

-This anime is a classic of the genre, and was quite successful in the 90s, especially here in Brazil.
-It is ideal for anyone who wants to start entering the world of anime, or even for those who watched it and want to revisit it.
+This anime is a classic of the genre and was quite successful in the 90s, especially here in Brazil.
+It is ideal for those who want to start delving into the world of animes, or even for those who watched it and want to revisit.

 Itazura na Kiss (2008)